 NBC News Post

-NBC News last week reported that with the recent economic downturn, many Italians are committing suicide.
+NBC News in 2012 reported that with the recent economic downturn, many Italians were committing suicide.
 Here are excerpts from the notes left by the victims:

 - “I decided to end it because I am a failure.
 I can’t live without work.”